paulad8/ColourVerse/README.md

 #### SITE OWNER OBJECTIVES
 - Demonstrate competency in the languages and frameworks studied under the Full Stack Development journey
-- Create an artwork repository that is compelling and engaging and applies UX principles effectively.
+- Create an artwork repository that is compelling and engaging and applies modern UI standards and UX principles effectively.
 - Design a visually appealing, fully responsive and accessible website
-- Challenge myself by incorporating my newly acquired programming knowledge with my design background.
+- Challenge myself by incorporating newly acquired programming knowledge with my design background.

 ***
 ### USER EXPERIENCE
 #### TARGET AUDIENCE
-Web users interested in art, art history and the human eye's inclination to beauty.
+This project is designed to be a resourceful tool for art enthusiasts, researchers, and educators, while also celebrating the diversity of artistic expression through a thoughtfully curated online experience.

 #### USER REQUIREMENTS
 - Simple navigation